fperez/datarray-doc/readme.rst

 This repo is used to host builds of the datarray sphinx doc.
 The actual code is in a `separate repo <http://github.com/fperez/datarray>`_.

-How to build sphonx docs
+How to build sphinx docs
 ------------------------

 To make a new build, simply go to the doc directory and type